heyysudarshan/julie/readme.md

 ### Learning guide

+If you're new to Julie, then don't worry.
 Check out the [Julie learning guides](http://heyysudarshan.github.io/julie/learn-julie) to learn how to use Julie effectively in your project.
 The guide not only teaches you how to use each component but also explains the design thinking behind it.
+Also, if you're new to the world of UI/UX, the guide also covers important topics on how to build user-centric applications.

 ### Installation guide